<

 "Obviously, you're playing like every snap's going to score and every snap is the one that's going to spring the next big play," Commanders running back Austin Ekeler said.

-The Ravens and Commanders have met seven times in a regular season series that has produced few memorable highlights.
+The Ravens and Commanders have met seven times in a regular-season series that has produced few memorable highlights.
 The last time Washington played in Baltimore was 2016, when quarterbacks Joe Flacco and Kirk Cousins combined for two offensive touchdowns in a 16-10 win for the Ravens.

 This time, the offenses for Baltimore and Washington have been nearly unstoppable.
-The Ravens have scored touchdowns on 14 of their last 15 trips in the red zone.
+The Ravens have scored touchdowns on 14 of their past 15 trips in the red zone.
 The Commanders have scored 30 points in three straight games, which is one shy of tying the longest streak in team history.

 "We have our hands full," Ravens coach John Harbaugh said.